tidepool-org/hub/medtronic/suspendEvents.md

 ### `auto_resume_reduced`

 This means...
-We are not sure, but it might indicate a reduced functionality resume?
+We are not sure, but it might indicate that the pump is resuming but on a reduced dose?
+There is no indication of what that reduced dose might mean, and the "human readable" version of the status that Carelink provides is "Suspend (auto resume 100% Basal)" which seems to indicate that it's not reduced at all.

 ### `user_restart_basal`